About Us

 Click on the portrait for a special look at some rare Anglican artifacts.

 • Anglican History – Formed on March 28, 2013 as the Church of Emmanuel (USA), our founder Abraham David Parker secured for himself and the Church, apostolic succession through ordination to the Anglican episcopacy by the hands of three Bishops of the Worldwide Anglican Church (WAC) on June 30, 2019.
 Our spiritual lineage through the WAC, successor to the African Orthodox Church formed in 1921, grafted the Church of Emmanuel (USA) now legally known as the Free Anglican Church of Emmanuel USA (FACE-USA), into over 100 years of historically Black Anglican tradition.
-FACE-USA now serves as the Archdiocese of California for the Worldwide Anglican Church of North America (WAC-NA) which includes all 58 counties of the Northern, Central, and Southern Dioceses of California and also our Mission in McKinney, Texas where Bishop A. Edward Beckham faithfully serves as a Community Chaplain.
+After serving a full term as the chief episcopate for the WAC Archdiocese of California, Bishop Parker retired from the WAC on October 18, 2024 as Archbishop Emeritus.

-• While we reject both infant baptism as sufficient for Christian discipleship, and communion with the Archbishop of Canterbury as necessary for Anglican identity, the WAC-NA Archdiocese of California retains the Evangelical doctrine, doxology, discipline, and dress of the Anglican tradition in accordance with the Baptist principle of Church Freedom.
+• While we reject both infant baptism as sufficient for Christian discipleship, and communion with the Archbishop of Canterbury as necessary for Anglican identity, our ecumenical communion retains the Evangelical doctrine, doxology, discipline, and dress of the Anglican tradition in accordance with the Baptist principle of Church Freedom.

 Our Mission